We need to have a talk about this Hitchcock obsession.

 It’s easy to get sucked in.

-After all, his chubby shadow looms large in the cinematic arts.
-For me, Hitchcock studies are no mere hobby and now I’ve got hundreds of articles, dozens of talks and a growing collection of films about his work under my belt.
+For me, Hitchcock studies are no mere hobby.
+Each year, I host HitchCon—the Alfred Hitchcock Conference—and each week, I run the MacGuffin Film Club, where brilliant film nerds gather online to watch Hitchcock films and other classics.
+Drop me a line below and I’ll get you a free pass.
+I’ve also produced hundreds of articles and lectures, along witha growing collection of filmed essays under my belt.
 Clearly, I'm committed—or I should be.
 (Rimshot!)
-As I’ve said before, Alfred Hitchcock is the Shakespeare of the 20th Century.
+Alfred Hitchcock is the Shakespeare of the 20th Century.
 There’s a lot to talk about.

 Invite the geek to speak.